TykTechnologies/tyk-operator/docs/getting-started.md

 **NOTE**: The verification step may vary based on your environment, such as the type of your Tyk installation and Kubernetes cluster.
-- If you are using local Kubernetes cluster such as [KinD](https://kind.sigs.k8s.io/) and [Minikube](https://minikube.sigs.k8s.io/docs/start/), you can do port-forwarding to access objects within the cluster.
+- If you are using local Kubernetes cluster such as [KinD](https://kind.sigs.k8s.io/) and [Minikube](https://minikube.sigs.k8s.io/docs/start/), you can do port-forwarding to access resources/services within the cluster.
 - If you are using Kubernetes clusters provided by cloud providers, you need to configure your cluster to make it accessible.

 For the scope of this example, we are using a local Kubernetes cluster.
 Port-forwarding details can be found in the